maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 - Call the `encode` or `decode` method

 To simplify the process of encoding and decoding the `GraphDataModel`, the `ModelXmlSerializer` class is provided.
-It registers codecs under the hood and provide a simpler syntax.
+It registers codecs under the hood and provides a simpler syntax.

 The code becomes: